julianlam/feps/fep/521a/fep-521a.md

 ### Key types

-Implementers can use cryptographic keys of any type for which [Multicodec](https://github.com/multiformats/multicodec/) prefix is registered.
+Implementers can use cryptographic keys of any type for which [Multicodec] prefix is registered.

+## Controller document

+Actor object MUST be used as a controller document, as described in section *2.3 Controller Documents* of [Data Integrity](https://w3c.github.io/vc-data-integrity/#controller-documents) specification.

 ### Key purposes

 If the key is intended to be used for signing ActivityPub objects, it MUST be added to the [`assertionMethod`](https://www.w3.org/TR/vc-data-integrity/#assertion) array of the actor object.

-If the key is intended to be used for authentication, it MUST be added to the [`authentication`](https://www.w3.org/TR/vc-data-integrity/#authentication) array of the actor object.

 Other use cases are currently out of scope of this proposal.